-For woodland habitats a simple mass balance (SMB) equation, based on balancing the acidic inputs to and outputs from the ecosystem, is used to derive a critical load that ensures that a specified critical chemical limit is not exceeded (Sverdrup et al, 1990; Sverdrup & De Vries, 1994).
-In the UK, the SMB equation is parameterised using different chemical criteria for woodlands on mineral or organomineral soils, and woodlands on peat soils (Hall et al, 2015).
+For woodland habitats a simple mass balance (SMB) equation, based on balancing the acidic inputs to and outputs from the ecosystem, is used to derive a critical load that ensures that a specified critical chemical limit is not exceeded (Sverdrup and De Vries, 1994; Sverdrup et al., 1990).
+In the UK, the SMB equation is parameterised using different chemical criteria for woodlands on mineral or organomineral soils, and woodlands on peat soils (Hall et al., 2015).
 Critical loads are calculated for both managed (productive) and unmanaged woodlands to protect the long-term ecosystem function of these woodland habitats; this approach also aims to protect the land under managed conifer forest for possible future non-forest use and reversion to semi-natural land uses.
-These SMB critical loads are used with additional habitat-specific data to derive the three acidity critical load input values (CLmaxS, CLminN, CLmaxN) for each woodland type, for use in calculating exceedances (Section 2).
+These SMB critical loads are used with additional habitat-specific data to derive the three acidity critical load input values (CLmaxS, CLminN, CLmaxN) for each woodland type, for use in calculating habitat-specific exceedances (Section 2).

-Acidity critical loads for freshwaters are calculated using the catchment-based First-Order Acidity Balance (FAB: Henriksen & Posch, 2001) model.
+Acidity critical loads for freshwaters are calculated using the catchment-based First-Order Acidity Balance (FAB: Henriksen and Posch, 2001) model.
 FAB is currently applied to 1752 sites across the UK, comprising a mixture of mainly upland, lakes, reservoirs and first-order streams (i.e. streams that feed into other larger streams, but do not have any other streams draining into them).
 The critical load calculations are based on the water chemistry of samples collected in the 1990s to provide an estimate of the annual mean water chemistry.
-The FAB model generates the acidity critical load values CLmaxS, CLminN and CLmaxN (see Section 2).
+The FAB model generates the acidity critical load values CLmaxS, CLminN and CLmaxN (see Part 2).

-1.1.2 Nutrient nitrogen critical loads
+1.1.3 Nutrient nitrogen critical loads

-Empirical and mass balance methods also exist for calculating critical loads for eutrophication (i.e. an excess of N as a nutrient).
-The empirical critical loads are based on experimental or field evidence of thresholds for changes in species composition, plant vitality or soil processes.
+Both empirical and mass balance methods can be used for calculating critical loads for eutrophication (i.e. an excess of nutrients, in this case N).
+The empirical critical loads are based on experimental or field evidence of thresholds for changes in species composition, plant growth, plant tissue chemistry or soil processes.
 The empirical approach is suited to semi-natural communities for which the long-term protection of biodiversity and/or ecosystem function is the key concern.
-In the UK the empirical approach is applied to natural and semi-natural habitats, including unmanaged (non-productive) woodland, based on critical load values agreed at international workshops (Bobbink & Hettelingh, 2011; Hall et al, 2015).
+In the UK the empirical approach is applied to natural and semi-natural habitats, including unmanaged (non-productive) woodland, based on critical load values agreed at international workshops (Bobbink and Hettelingh, 2011; Hall et al., 2015).

 In the mass balance approach the long-term inputs and outputs of N from the ecosystem are calculated, with the critical load being exceeded when any excess N input is calculated to lead to an exceedance of a specified critical rate of N leaching.
-This approach is suited to managed ecosystems of low biodiversity, in which the inputs and outputs can be quantified with some confidence and in which the key concern is nitrate leaching.
-In the UK, this approach is applied to managed (productive) woodlands to ensure that long-term ecosystem function (e.g. soils, soil biological resources, trees, linked aquatic systems) is protected.
+This approach is suited to managed ecosystems with relatively low biodiversity, in which the inputs and outputs can be quantified with some confidence and in which the key concern is nitrate leaching.
+As with acidity, in the UK this approach is applied to managed (productive) woodlands to ensure that long-term ecosystem functions (e.g. of soils, soil biological resources, trees, or linked aquatic systems) are protected.

-1.2 Overview of UK deposition data
+1.2 Deposition data and trends